Xata/mw-website-dev/content/articles/zammad_oidc_role_mapping.md

 # Making Zammad Play Nice with Keycloak Groups

 I recently spent way too much time figuring out how to make Zammad automatically assign roles based on Keycloak groups.
 Turns out, Zammad's OIDC integration doesn't do this out of the box.
-Every user who logs in via SSO gets stuck with the "Customer" role, regardless of what groups they're in.
+Every user who logs in via SS (OIDC) gets stuck with the "Customer" role, regardless of what groups they're in.

-This was... not ideal.

 ## The Problem

 Here's the setup: Zammad for ticketing, Keycloak for identity management, OIDC to tie them together.
 Users can log in just fine, but Zammad has no idea if they're supposed to be an admin, an agent, or just a customer.
-It just defaults everyone to "Customer" and calls it a day.
+It just defaults everyone to "Customer".

 I needed users in specific Keycloak groups (like `/admins` or `/support/tier2`) to automatically get the right Zammad roles.
 No manual clicking around in the admin panel after every new user signs in.
+I really didn't want to be the one doing that.
+I needed automation.

 ## Why This Matters

 If you're running a helpdesk or support system with tiered access (tier 1 support, tier 2, admins, etc.), you don't want to manually assign Zammad roles every time someone new logs in.
 You want it to just work based on your existing identity provider.
+So you can go do other things with your life.

 Keycloak already knows who's who.
-Zammad really really should too (Hehe, see what I did there?).
+Zammad really really should too.

 ## The Solution